energy-modelling-toolkit/Dispa-SET/Docs/data.rst

 The configuration editor is organized into several tabs or sections to help you manage different aspects of your simulation:

-1. **General**: Basic simulation parameters including time horizon, description, and solver settings
+1.  **General**: Basic simulation parameters including time horizon, description, solver settings, and simulation type.
-2. **Zones**: Definition of geographical zones included in the simulation
+2.  **Zones**: Definition and configuration of geographical zones included in the simulation and mid-term scheduling.
-3. **Time Series Data**: Paths to CSV files containing time-dependent data
-4. **Unit Data**: Power plant and generation unit specifications
-5. **Spatial Data**: Geographical information, interconnections, and network constraints
+3.  **Data Paths**: Paths to input files for time series data (demand, renewables, outages), unit data, spatial data (NTC, grid), hydro data, and sector coupling data.
-6. **Cost and Fuel Price**: Economic parameters and fuel costs
+4.  **Parameters**: Economic parameters like costs (curtailment, load shedding) and fuel prices.
+Includes default value settings.
-7. **Hydro Parameters**: Configuration for hydropower units
+5.  **Hydro**: Specific parameters for hydro power modeling, including scheduling methods, reservoir level targets, and water values.
-8. **Reserve Parameters**: Settings for system reserves and unit participation
+6.  **Reserves**: Settings for system reserves (primary, secondary), calculation methods, and unit participation rules.
-9. **Sector Coupling**: Configuration for interactions between power and other energy sectors
+7.  **Sector Coupling**: Configuration for interactions between the power sector and other energy sectors (paths to boundary sector data).
+8.  **Advanced**: Additional settings like data adjustment multipliers and potentially less commonly used parameters.

 Parameters marked as "Required" must have a value for the simulation to run properly.
-Parameters with default values will use the specified default if no explicit value is provided.
-File paths should be absolute paths or paths relative to the parent directory of the configuration file.
+Parameters with default values will use the specified default (shown in parentheses in the table) if no explicit value or file path is provided in the main configuration section.
+File paths should typically be relative to the main Dispa-SET Database directory (using '##' as placeholders where applicable) or absolute paths.
+Date tuples should be provided as (Year, Month, Day, Hour, Minute, Second).

 Technologies